sidiousvic/77.js/JOURNAL.md

 ## Mon 11 Mar 2019

-- Completed the [Intermediate Algorithm Scripting: Sum All Odd Fibonacci Numbers](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/sum-all-odd-fibonacci-numbers) challenge on freeCodeCamp.
+- Completed the [Intermediate Algorithm Scripting: Sum All Odd Fibonacci Numbers](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/sum-all-odd-fibonacci-numbers) on freeCodeCamp.
 - Learned how to filter odd numbers in an array by using a `.reduce()` function whose current value is multiplied by itself times the remainder of its half, `current * (current % 2)`.

   This will multiply odd values by 1 and even ones by 0, effectively subtracting them from the sum. `arr.reduce((a, b) => {a + b * (b % 2)}, 0);` (_remember to set initialValue argument to 0!_)